mmoya26/dollarguard/README.md

 - Add helper function to determine color of the category in the transactions table
 - Genarate unique ids for transactions in table
 - Verify if there is only one ActiveCategory and add border-radius to both left and right side of of bar for percentages overview
+- Investigate about pure functions to prevent so many re-renders from Change Detection